Damianrogers51/NoteSnap/README.md

 #### One-way Communication

-While WebSockets are inherently bidirectional communication channels, our architecture implements them as unidirectional streams, allowing images to flow exclusively from companion clients to note clients.
+While WebSockets are inherently bidirectional communication channels, here they are implemented as one-way streams, meant to transfer images exclusively from companion clients to note clients.

 ```
 ┌─────────────────┐          ┌──────────────┐          ┌─────────────────┐